saraspagno/COVID19-Simulation/README.md

 1. Download this repository into a folder in your pc.
 2. Enter the folder, and type: `pip install -r requirements.txt`
-3. Now, simply run: `python main.py` within the project folder.
+3. Now, simply run: `python main.py` within the project folder, no args required.

 ## Parameters
 There are various parameters included in this project.
 You can read about them in the report.pdf included in the directory.
 Shortly, they are: